 Open up the kitchen with a serving hatch, and add a ledge/bar top for an instant garden bar area.
 If your kitchen isn't positioned next to the garden then consider transforming your shed instead – a hatch and a ledge is the first step into turning your shed into a garden bar.
 Then just add some bar stools and serve drinks from the other side.

-2. Install a Tiki themed bar
+3. Install a Tiki themed bar

-3. Upgrade your outdoor kitchen
+4. Upgrade your outdoor kitchen

 Already got yourself an outdoor kitchen set up?
 Upgrade it with a peninsula island or extended countertop to create a bar at which guests can sit, then install a mini-fridge underneath to keep drinks cool.

-4. Go all out with an outdoor cocktail bar
+5. Go all out with an outdoor cocktail bar

 When it comes to throwing garden parties, you could either do the cocktail shaking yourself or hire someone to put on a cocktail making show or masterclass.
 There's plenty of room at the bar to seat a group of guests, making it a destination in its own right (rather than just a ledge to collect a drink and leave).

 Think about key components first, such as an outdoor wine fridge or sink, then build the bar around these.
 You'll want to choose materials that can withstand year-round exposure, like a well-sealed natural stone top and treated wood cladding.

-5. Upcycle a potting table
+6. Upcycle a potting table

 Upcycle and repurpose an old potting table or even a small French dresser and turn it into a bar area.
-Treat the wood with a weatherproof coating and weatherproof paint, then use storage for plastic glassware, drinks dispensers and cocktail tools.
+Treat the wood with a weatherproof coating and weatherproof paint, then use storage for plastic glassware, drinks dispensers, and cocktail tools.

-6. Opt for a wall-mounted option to save space in small gardens
+8. Opt for a wall-mounted option to save space in small gardens

 As the weather can be pretty unpredictable, you may choose to create a bar that's a little less permanent, or doesn't take up too much space.
 You'll find lots of wall-mounted options online, like the below bar from Etsy, or you could try your hand at making one yourself.
 They are perfect for small gardens too as take up zero floor space and can be folded away when not in use.

-7. Get yourself a tall bar table and bar stools for a fuss-free approach
+9. Get yourself a tall bar table and bar stools for a fuss-free approach

 To keep things easy and simple, store drinks and glassware in the house and only bring them out when you have company.
 Instead, focus on creating an outdoor seating area that has a bar feel – like Olympic skier Gus Kenworthy did in the roof garden of his Hollywood bachelor pad penthouse.

-8. Find outdoor furniture with a built-in wine cooler
+10. Find outdoor furniture with a built-in wine cooler

-9. Can't decide on a look?
+11. Can't decide on a look?
 Play it safe with greys

 Opt for cool greys or earthy tones for a timeless look that's also on-trend.
 You can always add pops of colour with your glassware and accessories.

-10. Build a simple tall table structure then fit in seating underneath
+12. Build a simple tall table structure then fit in seating underneath

-Set up a bar and bar stools close to your kitchen (or outdoor kitchen) to create a relaxed, informal socialising space for family and friends.
+Set up a bar and bar stools close to your kitchen (or outdoor kitchen) to create a relaxed, informal socializing space for family and friends.
 This means you can also easily entertain while you cook, too.

-11. Create a covered area to get more use out of it
+13. Create a covered area to get more use out of it

 The English weather is nothing if reliable (yes, we know there'll always be rain) and getting drenched while you're cooking is no fun.
 Invest in a roof to shelter your garden bar area, so you can get the most out of this space.

-By Megan Slack •
+By Rory Robertson •

-By Hebe Hatton •
+By Gerald Lynch •

 Painted wall ideas – have some fun with your walls with these creative paint ideas